uw-comphys/opencmp/docs/getting_started/installation_guide.rst

     * Press :code:`CTRL+S` then :code:`CTRL+X`.
 Exit WSL and restart the application.

-* Ngsolve, a required dependency for OpenCMP, has a graphics issue for WSL.
-To correct this, execute :code:`sudo apt install ubuntu-desktop`
+* :code:`ngsolve`, a required dependency for OpenCMP, has a graphics issue for WSL.
+To correct this, install a windows manager via :code:`sudo apt install ubuntu-desktop`

-    * This installs a windows manager for WSL that will allow ngsolve to function correctly.

 **Installing an X Server on WSL**